cyberbotics/wrestling/README.md

 The finals will take place at the [ICRA 2023](https://www.icra2023.org) conference in London and will be broadcasted online in real time.
 Remote participation will be possible.
+The 32 best ranked participants will receive an official certificate mentionning the team name and all the team members, as described respectively in the name and description fields of their [participant.json](controllers/participant/participant.json) file.

 ## Prize